shivani14012004/Banknote-Authentication-ML/README.md

 | Anita  |  28 |  62000 |
 | Sudhir |  42 | 155000 |

-The clustering model uses only:
+The `Name` column is used for identification only.
+The clustering model uses:

 ```text
 Age
 Income
 ```

-The `Name` column is not used for clustering.

 ---